-Photo from Adobe Stock/Photography by Adri
+Photo by Adobe Stock/Photography by Adri

 We have been asked whether dogs like basset hounds with long, floppy ears have a harder time communicating through ear positions.
 It’s possible that floppy ears don’t allow for quite as much expressiveness, but we really don’t know.